jsntj/jatj_footballtransfermarkt/README.md

 - Get : different techniques to improved the model.
 RandomSearch.

 ## Data Loading and Preparation:
 To ensure everyone that approaches the notebook- we stored the dataset from kaggle in personal google drive folder and load them directly into the colab notebook.
-This process could be replaced with any
+This process could be replaced with any loading process.
+The script will work as long the dataset remains

 ### Data Splitting:

 The data is split into training and testing sets.